Led user experience strategy, prototyping, design & implementation; managed user research, A/B testing, and rollout strategy.

 Fixing a feature like starring raises two questions: what are we going to replace it with, and how are we going to execute the change?

-Our first inclination was to add more explanation to support starring, but as we let that idea steep — separate research was revealing a lot about about how deeply users were engaged with us — we realized there were hard limits on what we could teach the average member.
+Our first inclination was to add more explanation to support starring, but as we let that idea steep — separate research was revealing the limits of how deeply users were engaged with us — we realized there was only so much we could teach the average member.

-So we decided that we should go all in with the feature users kept mentioning during our interviews and tests: likes.
-The simple, clickable heart.
-It's obvious in hindsight, but it was difficult to completely reset our thinking about the feature could be.
+So we decided that we should go all in with the feature users kept mentioning during our interviews and tests: likes, illustrated with a simple heart.

 With one of our senior designers, I planned out a strategy that broke the migration into meaningful, achievable chunks.
 It was a wholly imperfect strategy, and it took some cajoling on my part, but it was the clearest path to getting the work done.